ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 active configuraton is made available to Origins and Clients for use in the issuance and redemption protocols.

-As discussed in {{privacy}}, ecosystems that admit a large number of Issuers or Issuer configurations can lead to privacy concerns for the Clients in the ecosystem.
-Therefore, in practice, the number of Issuers should be bounded and some mechanism should exist to ensure that their active configurations are consistent for all Clients and Origins interacting with the Issuer.
-See {{privacy}} for more details about maintaining privacy with multiple Issuers and multiple configurations.

 ### Issuance Metadata {#metadata}

 Certain instantiations of the issuance protocol may permit public or private metadata to be cryptographically bound to a token.
-As an example, one trivial way to include public metadata is to assign a unique issuer public key for each value of metadata, such that N keys yields log2(N) bits of metadata.
-The total amount of metadata bits included in a token is the sum of public and private metadata bits.
-Every bit of metadata can be used to partition the Client anonymity set; see {{metadata-privacy}} for more inforation.
+As an example, one trivial way to include public metadata is to assign a unique Issuer public key for each value of metadata, such that N keys yields log2(N) bits of metadata.
+Metadata may be public or private.

 Public metadata is that which clients can observe as part of the token issuance flow.
 Public metadata can either be transparent or opaque.
 For